What Can I Eat on The Carnivore Diet

 Who would have thought so many questions could arise from such a simple equation.

-In my experience it’s best to start with a 3 Level process for the smoothest transition and best results.
+In my experience it’s best to start with a simple framework, and expand from there.

 What to Eat on the Carnivore Diet

-Your primary focus should be on fatty meat, especially BEEF.
+Your primary focus should be on fatty meat, especially BEEF (ruminant meats).

 Your Go-To Beef Cuts: